 We require all adults affiliated in any way with Catlin Gabel to maintain appropriate adult-student relationships at all times, both on and off campus.
 We prohibit and will not tolerate child abuse, sexual misconduct, sexual harassment, or boundary violations.
 We will investigate (or refer to local law enforcement to investigate) any reports brought to our attention.
 All full-time faculty and staff are required to annually attend an in-person training session as well as online training sessions related to understanding and reporting sexual misconduct.

-More information is available in our Professional Conduct and Appropriate Adult-Student Boundaries Handbook (PDF).
+More information is available in our Adult-Student Standards of Behavior Guide (PDF).